Lumatozer/LTZ-Chain/README.md

 ```bash
 Node >> sync
 ```
-Typing anything else except these commands will send it as a msg to all nodes.
+Typing anything else except these commands will send it as a message to all nodes.
 # Others
 Keypairs are stored in the same directory as the node.pyc file as "den.alukeys".
 ### To change the keys.